jinxynet/jinxynet/README.md

 # About Me
 I’m currently working on improving my web development and database skills.
 I’m looking to collaborate with indie teams or OSS projects

-I mainly work with Java, JavaScript, and modern practices.
-I also have worked with some PHP

 📧 How to reach me: jinxynet@duck.com<br>

 # 📊 GitHub Stats: